 How does Fuchsia look like?

-As mentioned, there are two versions of Fuchsia’s UI: desktop (called Capybara) and mobile (called Armadillo).
+The Material Design of Google OS will make an impression on you.
+It has its renderer and Escher that is specially designed for shadows.
+To give depth to the components, notifications, buttons, windows, and pop up boxes are cleanly layered.
+There are two versions of Fuchsia’s UI: desktop (called Capybara) and mobile (called Armadillo).
 Both of them are built according to Material design rules.
 And it’s no wonder since Material design is a big Google’s thing that is forecast to overcome a flat design trend soon.

 A truly unique feature of the Fuchsia design is the way a screen is presented.
 To be more precise, you’ll not see the traditional rows of app icons on it.
 Instead, there will be a scrolling list of the cards representing the apps.
 Other elements you’ll find on a screen include a profile picture, date and time, location, Google bar with suggestions for you, and a battery icon.